-Both the Bride and the Groom must complete and sign the license application form.
+Both parties must complete and sign the license application form.
 At least one of the parties must apply in person and bring an absentee affidavit for the other party.
 If one of the parties cannot appear in person, he or she must complete an absentee affidavit and sign it before a notary public accompanied with missing persons ID, before it can be accepted by the marriage clerk.
 Applicants for a marriage license need not be Colorado residents.

 If either party has been married previously, we will require the date, place and name of court if divorced.
 Those who have been widowed will need to supply the date and place of death of their deceased spouse.